Advertise Follow Us

 GET YOUR FREE COPY — SUBMIT THE FORM BELOW!

 Short-term, landowners are the recipients of the rent check, but also have a vested long-term interest in retaining value, as well.
 After all, if a field or farm is depleted of its ability to yield, what is there to sell?
 What can be passed on to descendants?

-With competition in accessing additional rented acres of great concern, the editors of No-Till Farmer have developed a free downloadable special report, How No-Till Improves Your Land Value, to help growers to make a stronger case that no-tillers will take better care of the owner’s soils.
+With competition in accessing additional rented acres of great concern, the editors of No-Till Farmer have developed a free downloadable 37-page special report, How No-Till Improves Your Land Value, make a stronger case that no-tillers will take better care of the owner’s soils.

 In this special report, you’ll find expertise on both sides of the table:

 Download, print and share this free report with your landowner to start and support the discussion you might have been meaning to have for a while.
 Stand out from conventional renters by helping educate your landowner on the advantages of no-till, cover crops and carbon sequestration that will protect their precious soils for decades to come.

 Yours for better no-tilling,

 Editor, No-Till Farmer

 WHAT YOU'LL LEARN

 Our editors share tips on how no-tillers and landowners can utilize this report for maximum effectiveness.